Treaty of Radnot

-Treaty of Radnot was a treaty signed during the Second Northern War in Radnot in Transylvania (now Iernut in Romania) on 6 December 1656.
-Faced with strongly successful Polish resistance to the Swedish invasion, King Charles X suggested that his adversary be partitioned among Sweden and its allies.
+The Treaty of Radnot was a treaty signed on 6 December 1656 during the Second Northern War in Radnot in Transylvania (now Iernut in Romania).
+Faced with strongly successful Polish resistance to the Swedish invasion, King Charles X Gustav suggested that his adversary be partitioned among Sweden and its allies.
 The treaty divided the Polish–Lithuanian Commonwealth between the signing parties.